Confidence isn’t something you suddenly wake up with one day.

 This is hard… and I can handle it.

-But strength training flips that script.
+Strength training flips that narrative.

 Confidence Is Built in the Doing

-It’s built when you do something you didn’t think you could.
+It comes from doing something you didn’t think you could.

-That’s what lifting gave me.
+That’s what strength training gave me.

-Not just physical strength…
+Not just physical strength, but:

-A sense of identity rooted in something deeper than approval.
+Identity rooted in something deeper than approval

-We are uniquely created; body, mind, and spirit.
+We were created uniquely—body, mind, and spirit.

 And God doesn’t make mistakes.

-The Mission of Refinery Strength Collective
+Why Refinery Strength Collective Exists

 I coach women to: